kdwils/weatherstation/README.md

 # Weatherstation

-A Go package for listening to Tempest weather station events.
-This package provides a simple interface for consuming real-time weather data from your Tempest weather station.
+A Go package for listening to [Tempest weather station](https://shop.tempest.earth/products/tempest) events.
+This package provides a simple interface for consuming real-time weather data from your station at home.

 ## Package Structure